iterative/dvc.org/static/docs/commands-reference/add.md

 ...
 ```

-In this case a DVC file corresponding to each file is generated, and no
+In this case a DVC-file corresponding to each file is generated, and no
-top-level DVC file is generated.
+top-level DVC-file is generated.
 But this is less convenient.

-With the `dvc add pics` a single DVC file is generated, `pics.dvc`, which lets
+With the `dvc add pics` a single DVC-file is generated, `pics.dvc`, which lets
 us treat the entire directory structure in one unit.
 It lets you pass the whole
 directory tree as input to a `dvc run` stage like so: